dotnet/docs/docs/csharp/pattern-matching.md

 Ideally, you'd want one method that computes the area of any kind of shape.
 You've only created a couple different kinds of shapes so far.
-Let's use an `as` pattern matching expression to test the type of
+Let's use an `is` pattern matching expression to test the type of
 shape:

 [!code-csharp[05_ComputeWithAsExpression](../../samples/csharp/PatternMatching/PatternMatching/GeometricUtilities.cs#05_ComputeWithAsExpression "Compute with as expression")]